 Putting the Flumes to Work

-With the right kind of flume in mind, it’s time to discover how exactly they function in action.
+When considering a stormwater flume, it’s time to discover how exactly they function in action.
 Their design allows them to accurately measure a wide variety of different flow rates, from the rather tame flows at the beginning of storms to the more extreme flows after the rain has been falling for a while.
 Plus, you don’t have to implement extensive upstream conditioning for them to work properly.
 In fact, both the Trapezoidal and H-style flumes only need short upstream straight runs to work properly.

 While both of these flumes get the job done generally, you’ll still need to find the one that works best for your specific channel conditions.
 To find the best fit, you’ll need to consider slope above all else.
 If you don’t have much slope to work with, Trapezoidal flumes tend to be the better fit.
 This is largely due to the threat of submergence and the H flume’s inability to deal with that.
 Remember, the H flume requires free-flowing discharge conditions.
 The Trapezoidal flume, on the other hand, isn’t so strict in that regard.